AriNguyen/Multithreading-OpenCV-CPP/README.md

 # Multithreading OpenCV
-An implementation of multithreading on OpenCV to improve the frame per second rate
+An implementation of multithreading on OpenCV to improve the frame per second (FPS) rate

-## Run
+## Instruction
+Build and execute:
 ```shell
 mkdir build
 cd build